 You may have bruising on your eyelid or a bloodshot eye.
 It’s normal for your vision to be blurry, but all of this will subside over a few days.
 Your eye may also ache, this will take a little longer to adjust, usually between 10-14 days.

 Although there is risk

 with any operation, it’s important to remember that the risk of developing any serious complications as a result of cataract surgery, is very small.

 An artificial lens implant will last for life, but the most common complication is a condition called posterior capsule opacification (PCO) which can cause blurred vision.
 This does not mean that your cataracts have come back.
 PCO simply means that skin or membrane has grown over the back of the lens implant.
 This can occur months or years later.

 If necessary, PCO can be treated with a very simple laser eye surgery procedure.
 Here are some much rarer complications:

 - All or some of the cataract falling into the back of the eye.

 - Inability to remove all of the cataract.

 Most complications can be resolved and don’t have a long-term impact on your vision.

-Prices start from £1990 (per eye) but the cost of your surgery may change as everyone’s treatment plan is tailored to their specific needs.
-For more information, we’d be delighted if you wanted to arrange a consultation with us.
-Call the Helpline for free and professional advice on: 0800 917 4922.
+Prices start from £2500 (per eye) but the cost of your surgery may change as everyone’s treatment plan is tailored to their specific needs.